 Mr Jason Mundy | Member (Government Representative)

-Jason has previously worked in Environment Protection Division, where he first led a team to implement a national ban on certain waste exports and later acted as First Assistant Secretary for the Division.
+Previously Jason worked in Environment Protection Division, where he first led a team to implement a national ban on certain waste exports and later acted as First Assistant Secretary for the Division.

-Previously, Jason was General Manager, Strategies Branch at the Australian Antarctic Division from 2011 until January 2016, where he was responsible for creating the Australian Antarctic Strategy and 20 Year Strategic Plan.
+Jason was General Manager, Strategies Branch at the Australian Antarctic Division from 2011 until 2016.
 Prior to that, he worked for the Department of Foreign Affairs and Trade on overseas postings in the Philippines and Thailand, and positions in Canberra, including Director, China Political and External Section.
 Jason has also worked as a Senior Adviser in the Office of the Minister for Foreign Affairs and as a senior adviser in the International Division of the Department of the Prime Minister and Cabinet.

 Jason holds an MA (International Relations), a Graduate Diploma (Foreign Affairs and Trade) and did his first degree, a Bachelor of Arts and Law (with First Class Honours in law), at the University of Tasmania.